 A Heritage That Must Endure

 Over the past month of two, we have logged quite a few hours either in our own garden or volunteering on local farms.
 My experience has been this; that there is almost nothing more pure and noble than working the soil and being connected to it.
-Whether it’s the sweet smell of freshly churned compost, holding a fresh seedling in my hand that’s about to be planted and take root, pulling weeds to focus energy on productive plants, plucking a fresh worm to feed to our chickens, or just standing back and looking at how much life is sustained by such a simple process, there is little I have found more delight in than gardening, farming, or anything in between.
+Whether it’s the sweet smell of freshly churned compost, holding a tiny seedling in my hand that’s about to be planted and take root, pulling weeds to focus energy on productive plants, plucking a fresh worm to feed to our chickens, or just standing back and looking at how much life is sustained by such a simple process, there is little I have found more delight in than gardening, farming, or anything in between.

 Much can be made a case for farming as a lifestyle.
 It is essentially the thing that has sustained us and our forefathers for generations.
 It only recently seems to have moved from a lifestyle endeavor to a business endeavor as the onset of an industrialized world has risen to the forefront.
 The peaceful, practical, tranquil nature of working the land and living off it has been replaced by bigger equipment, fancier facilities, less diversity, and tighter profit margins.
 Many a farming practice has become anything but a simple lifestyle.